-Chair of the Department: John A. Zaner, John Mitchell Center, Gorham
+Chair of the Department: David J. Early, John Mitchell Center, Gorham

-Professor: Anderson, Marshall; Associate Professors: Blue, Early, Wilson, Zaner
+Professor: Anderson, Marshall; Associate Professors: Blue, Wilson, Zaner

-The Department offers two degree programs leading to a bachelor of science (B.S.) in Technology Management with concentrations in industrial management, precision manufacturing, information and communications technology, construction management, and electro-mechanical systems and a bachelor of science (B.S.) in Applied Technical Leadership which builds on a wide variety of associate degrees and experience, and a (B.S.) in Information Technology.
+The Department offers three degree programs leading to a bachelor of science (B.S.) in Technology Management with concentrations in industrial management, precision manufacturing, information and communications technology, construction management, and electro-mechanical systems, a bachelor of science (B.S.) in Applied Technical Leadership which builds on a wide variety of associate degrees and experience, and a (B.S.) in Information Technology.

 (All Programs) Students must meet all University of Southern Maine admission requirements.

 The Department of Technology has approved transfer pathways from several of Maine's community colleges and regionally accredited community or technical colleges.
-The purpose of these pathways is to allow individuals with specific associate's degrees to complete a bachelor of science degree with a focus in areas such as: industrial management, electro-mechanical systems, precision manufacturing, information and communications technology, and construction management.
+The purpose of these pathways is to allow individuals with specific associate's degrees to complete a bachelor of science degree with a focus in areas such as: industrial management, electro-mechanical systems, precision manufacturing, information and communications technology, construction management, and information technology.

 Students seeking admission to the Applied Technical Leadership degree program will be screened for either an associate degree or a combination of non-credit training and experience equivalent to an associate degree.
 Students without an associate degree are required to prepare a portfolio documenting their competence.